3mdeb/news-and-ideas/post.md

 shared between processes.
 Of course, it's possible to load them using dedicated system calls, but it's much more convenient to let executable loader do it for us.
-Except that we want to attach debugging symbols for convenient execution analysis.
-Moreover modern executable formats contain information about target architecture, checksums and other information about the code.
+Except that, we want to attach debugging symbols for convenient execution analysis.
+Moreover, modern executable formats contain information about target architecture, checksums and other information about the code.

-Except that producing binaries directly from source code would be very impractical and inefficient for big projects.
+Except that, producing binaries directly from source code would be very impractical and inefficient for big projects.
 That's why in modern systems we have at least 4 file types for code: